Message Analyzer Feature Summary

 Output Tool Window — display this tool window to monitor the Message Analyzer log file output for errors when loading modules.

 Aliases — click this item to display the Aliases drop-down list, from where you can select an Alias to apply to the currently in-focus session viewer tab.
 An Alias substitutes for cryptic or otherwise unfriendly field values that display in the Message Analyzer Analysis Grid viewer, for example an IPv6 address or a TCP port, for ease of analysis.
+Also edit and manage Aliases from this drop-down list.

 Unions — configure and manage Unions of two or more fields that have identical values but different names in different data sources.
 Enables the correlation of field values from such sources with a single field name in Message Analyzer, for ease of analysis.